BeeCSI-Microbiome/metagenomics_rarefaction/README.md

 ![Workflow](/images/rarefaction_pipeline_workflow.png)

 1. Filter out unclassified reads, root taxa ranks, and any filter targets specified in `config.yaml`.
 This set takes as input the data paths specified in `config.yaml`.
-Filtered files are are saved in `metagenomics_rarefaction/filtered`.
+Filtered files are are saved in `filtered/`.

 2. Produce a database inspection file utilizing the kraken2 script `kraken2-inspect`, which requires the kraken2 database specified in `config.yaml`.
 This saves as `metagenomics_rarefaction/db_inspection`

-3. Run python script `metagenomics_rarefaction/scripts/kraken2-translate.py`, which requires filtered files and database inspection file.
-Translated files are saved in `metagenomics_rarefaction/translated`.
+3. Run python script `scripts/kraken2-translate.py`, which requires filtered files and database inspection file.
+Translated files are saved in `translated/`.

 4. Perform rarefaction using `krakefaction`, which requires filtered files and translated files.
-Resulting rarefaction tables are saved in `metagenomics_rarefaction/rarefied`.
+Resulting rarefaction tables are saved in `rarefied/`.

-5. Concatenate rarefaction tables using `R` script `metagenomics_rarefaction/scripts/rarefaction_concat.R`.
-Final concatenated rarefaction table is saved in `metagenomics_rarefaction/results` and titled `rarefaction_concat.csv`.
+5. Concatenate rarefaction tables using R script `scripts/rarefaction_concat.R`.
+Final concatenated rarefaction table is saved in `results/` and titled `rarefaction_concat.csv`.

-Rarefaction plotting can be done with the resulting concatenated file in `R` or other plotting software that works with .csv files.
+Rarefaction plotting can be done with the resulting concatenated file in R or other plotting software that works with .csv files.

-TODO: Incorporate `R` script that produces rarefaction curves into the pipeline
+__TODO__: Incorporate R script that produces rarefaction curves into the pipeline

 ### Cleanup